KitwareMedical/SlicerPipelines/Documentation/PipelineCreator.md

 ### Pipeline steps

-- Add Step: This button will open a popup window where you can select the step you want to add to your pipeline.
-The steps are organized in categories.
-Each additional step will be places _after_ the last step and before the Outputs step.
+- Add Step: This button will open a popup window where you can select the kind of pipeline you want to add.
+The pipelines are organized in categories and can be filtered by category.
+Each additional step will be placed _after_ the last step and before the outputs step.
 You can reorder the steps by using the up and down arrows.
 You can delete a step by clicking on the trash icon.

 | ![Add Step Dialog](Images/creator_add_step.png) |
 | :--: |
 | _Pipeline Creator Add Step_ |

-The interface for a step will show which input parameters (Inputs) this step takes, and what the return value of the step is.
-The return value (Outputs) will be available as an input to the other steps in the pipeline.
+The interface for a step will show which input parameters (inputs) this step takes, and what the return value of the step is.
+The return value (outputs) will be available as an input to the other steps in the pipeline.
 The user interface for the step is automatically generated by inspecting the function signature of the step.

 | ![Newly Added Step](Images/creator_new_step.png) |